If no layer 4 info from enstore, use layer 1 to look up the BFID and retrieve size, checksum (if relevant) and tape info

 If there is no layer 4 info, but the BFID is available from layer 1, then use it to look up the file directly in enstore with the enstore info command.

-#1 Updated by Dennis Box about 5 years ago
+#1 Updated by Dennis Box over 5 years ago

 - Status changed from Assigned to Feedback

 - Assignee changed from Dennis Box to Robert Illingworth